Wednesday, May 1 — 9-10 a.m.

 This is your opportunity to engage in candid conversations with experienced leaders in philanthropy about the trials, triumphs, and lessons learned from their years of practice in the sector.
 Hear inspirational stories and get honest answers the questions you have been reluctant to ask.

 Please note that space is limited and seating is first-come; first-serve.

 Lisa Hamilton is the president and chief executive officer of the Annie E. Casey Foundation, a private philanthropy dedicated to building a brighter future for children, families and communities in the United States.
 Prior to becoming president and CEO, Hamilton was the Foundation’s executive vice president and chief program officer, overseeing investments to promote community change, economic opportunity for families and public system reform.
 She also guided efforts to strengthen the social sector and encourage the take-up of effective strategies.
 Hamilton previously served as vice president of external affairs, leading Casey’s efforts to provide data, analysis, research and policy solutions to help all children realize their potential.
-In this session, Hamilton will discuss how she has strived to achieve racial equity and inclusion in all aspects of the foundation's work, from grant making to operations.
-She will share the Casey Foundation’s challenges and progress in this ongoing journey.
+In this session, Hamilton discussed how the Casey Foundation has strived to achieve racial equity and inclusion in all aspects of work, from grant making to operations.
+She shared the Casey Foundation’s challenges and progress in this ongoing journey.